Members of the public are welcome to:

 - Use onsite and email reference services, according the library’s Instruction and Research Services Policy

-- Use designated computers for one hour each day for searching the Internet.
+- Use designated computers for up to 60 minutes each day for accessing the Internet.
 Computers are for educational or research purposes only (see the Consortium Library’s Computer Use Policy ; UAA’s IT Services Acceptable Use Policy, and the UA Board of Regents Information Resources Policy).
-To reserve a computer, a valid library card registered in the library catalog system (SIRSI) is required.
+Access requires login with a library card number and PIN from the Anchorage Public Library or any other library in the Alaska Library Catalog.
+Guest with no local public library card can register for an Internet-only library card at the circulation desk.
 Patrons may only use their own library card.

 The UAA/APU Consortium Library is not a public library as defined by Alaska Statutes 14.56.400.
 The mission of the Consortium Library is to provide services and maintain collections that support the educational and research programs of the University of Alaska Anchorage and Alaska Pacific University.
 The library’s computers are provided for research and educational purposes.
 There is no legal requirement that the library provide computers, email, or Internet access for use by the general public.
 While the library does provide services to the general public and to the residents of Alaska, these services are limited and are extended as a courtesy.